 Even if your hostile ex-spouse wants to play fast and loose with court order stipulations, the law is on your side.
 Don’t let your ex, or opposing counsel, trample your legal rights.
 Florida statute allows family court judges to encourage an uncooperative ex-spouse to comply.
 Court orders may also be enforced through contempt of court.
 Often simply called “contempt,” this is an action taken by the court when someone breaks the law by disobeying or disrespecting the authority of the court.
 Criminal penalties may be associated, depending on the nature of the offense.
 Criminal consequences for contempt include jail time, court order to pay the opposing counsel’s fees, and compensation of lost parental time, if one ex-spouse withheld parental visitation rights from the other.

-Our team of family lawyers in Panama City Beach will utilize our extensive experience and strategize a meticulous approach to enforce your ex-spouse’s cooperation with court orders.
+Our team of court order enforcement lawyers in Panama City Beach will utilize our extensive experience and strategize a meticulous approach to enforce your ex-spouse’s cooperation with court orders.
 Call our office today at (800) 822-5170 to schedule a consultation.